linzhangUCA/3421tpl-gpio/README.md

 # GPIO Practice

 ## Instructions:
+Please complete the indicated python scripts in this assignment.

 ### 1. (40%) `fade_in_fade_out.py`.
 Make an LED to repeatedly fade in and fade out.
 In each cycle, use 2 seconds to fade in, 1 second to fade out.